LeMyst/WikibaseIntegrator/README.md

 Features:

-* Load a Wikibase entity based on its Wikibase entity id
+* Loading a Wikibase entity based on its Wikibase entity ID.
-* All Wikibase data types implemented
+* All Wikibase data types are implemented (and some data types implemented by extensions).
-* Full access to the whole Wikibase entity as a dict representation of the JSON
+* Full access to the entire Wikibase entity in the form of a JSON dict representation.

 ## wbi_login ##